-0.2% (0.5%) is assigned in the nominal (high y) analysis at $z{imp} < 20$ cm.
-For $z{imp} > 20$ cm the uncertainty is taken to be 1% due to the lack of statistics in this region selected by the track based algorithm.

-- Extra Background Suppression: The uncertainty on the efficiency of the D{ele} requirement has been studied with $J/\psi \rightarrow ee$ decays in data and is well described by the simulation.
+- an uncertainty of $2 \times 0.25\%$.
+The factor of two accounts for the fact that charge misidentification has a dual influence on the measurement by causing both a loss of signal events and an increase of the subtracted background [48]. - Electron Identification: A calorimetric algorithm based on longitudinal and transverse shower shape quantities is used to identify electrons in the $E_p=460$ and 575 GeV data sample.
+The efficiency of this selection can be estimated using a simple track based electron finder which searches for an isolated high p_T track associated to an electromagnetic energy deposition.
+The efficiency is well described by the simulation and the uncertainty of 0.2% (0.5%) is assigned in the nominal (high y) analysis at $z{\rm imp} < 20$ cm.
+For $z{\rm imp} > 20$ cm the uncertainty is taken to be 1% due to the lack of statistics in this region selected by the track based algorithm. - Extra Background Suppression: The uncertainty on the efficiency of the D{ele} requirement has been studied with $J/\psi \to ee$ decays in data and is well described by the simulation.
 A variation of ± 0.04 around the nominal D{ele} cut value accommodates any residual difference between data and simulation.
-This variation leads to a cross section uncertainty of up to 2% at highest y. - High y Background Subtraction: In the high y analysis the photoproduction background asymmetry is measured in the $E_p = 460$ and 575 GeV data, and found to be consistent with the determination using the $E_p = 920$ GeV data [5,46], albeit with reduced precision.
-Therefore the asymmetry is taken from the analysis of the HERA II data at $E_p = 920$ GeV and the associated uncertainty is increased to 0.08.
-The resulting uncertainty on the measured cross sections is at most 2.7% at y = 0.85 and $Q^2 = 35$ GeV2. - QED Radiative Corrections: An error on the cross sections originating from the QED radiative corrections is taken into account.
-This is determined by comparing the predicted radiative corrections from the programs HERACLES (as implemented in DJANGOH), HEC-TOR, and EPRC.
+This variation leads to a cross section uncertainty of up to 2% at highest y. - High y Background Subtraction: In the high y analysis the photoproduction background asymmetry is measured in the $E_p=460$ and 575 GeV data, and found to be consistent with the determination using the $E_p=920$ GeV data [6,48], albeit with reduced precision.
+Therefore the asymmetry is taken from the analysis of the HERA II data at $E_p=920$ GeV and the associated uncertainty is increased to 0.08.
+The resulting uncertainty on the measured cross sections is at most 2.7% at y=0.85 and $Q^2=35$ GeV2. - QED Radiative Corrections: An error on the cross sections originating from the QED radiative corrections is taken into account.
+This is determined by comparing the predicted radiative corrections from the programs HERACLES (as implemented in DJANGOH), HECTOR, and EPRC.
 The radiative corrections due to the exchange of two or more photons between the lepton and the quark lines, which are not included in DJANGOH, vary with the polarity of the lepton beam.
-This variation, estimated using EPRC, is found to be small compared to the quoted errors and is neglected [46]. - Model Uncertainty of Acceptance Correction: The MC simulation is used to determine the acceptance correction to the data and relies on a specific choice of PDFs.
+This variation, estimated using EPRC, is found to be small compared to the quoted errors and is neglected [48]. - Model Uncertainty of Acceptance Correction: The MC simulation is used to determine the acceptance correction to the data and relies on a specific choice of PDFs.
 The assigned uncertainty is listed in table 2. - Luminosity: The integrated luminosity is measured using the Bethe-Heitler process $ep \rightarrow ep\gamma$ with an uncertainty of 4%, of which 0.5% is from the uncertainty in the theoretical calculation of this QED process.